-This is the biggest one!
+When it comes to money management for college students, this is the BEST tip!
 Learn to save as much as you can.
 I kicked myself for not leaving college with more money in the bank.
 There’s no reason I couldn’t have had more in savings.
 I worked my butt off through college, but I also spent a lot too.
 Not everyone gets a job right after college, and having that extra padding is nice.
 Even if you do get a job right away, chances are you’ll be making little money.
 Trust me, you’ll never regret saving that extra money.

-What are your best tips for managing money in college?
+What are your best tips for money management for college students?